gvwilson/sdxjs/src/build-manager/index.md

 lede: "Updating files that depend on other files"
 ---

-Suppose we are using a page templating system to create a website (<a section="page-templates"/>).
+Suppose we are using a page templating system to create a website ([% x page-templates %]).
 If we a change a single page our tool should translate it, but shouldn't waste time translating others.
 If we change a template,